TheSimpsonss/my-first-devops-project/readme.md

 Hello, Devops World!
-This is a new functionality.
+This is a new feature.